enonic/old-xp-doc/doc/developer/my-first-app/hello-world-site.rst

 Now that the files are in place, we can create the site in the Administration console :ref:`content-content-manager` admin app.
 You can switch between admin apps with the button on the far right of the toolbar that looks like a square made of dots.

 #.
 In your browser, navigate to the Content Manager admin app.
-(Use the square dots icon in the toolbar to switch between admin apps.)
+(Use the square dots icon |appsicon| in the toolbar to switch between admin apps.)
 #.
 Click "New" and select "Site" from the list of content types.
 This opens a tab within the page for editing the `site` content.
 #.
 Fill in the form with Display Name: "Hello World".
 #.
 Select your "MyApp" application in the "Applications" dropdown.
 #.
-In the top right corner is a button that looks like a computer screen, click it!
+Open the Page Editor with this button |monitoricon| in the toolbar.
 #.
-In the dropdown on the blue area that now appeared, select the "hello" page.
+Use the dropdown in the blue area that just appeared to select the "hello" page.
 #.
 Click the "Save draft" button in the toolbar (top-left).
 #.
 Now close the "Hello World" site editor tab to see the content pane.